IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Sahuaguin zombie attacks
 - Magical creatures can become undead with some regularity around the Fray - arcane gradient differential causes higher magic concentration just outside the Fray, undead can rise
 	- travel quest - show a monster they kill becoming undead
-- Owl arranging attacks to distract from reservoir forays, sow conflict
+- Owl arranging attacks to distract from reservoir attack, sow conflict - creating and commanding undead sahuagin Corrupted Guardians
-- Plant something that's attracting wild undead - incl fray wraiths?
-- albatross totems - owl is tampering?
-- the protectors are undead - owl has cooped them so they don't defend against the fray tide, go attack the reservoirs
+- Took control of Guardians so they won't defend against sahuagin, attack reservoir while ppl distracted
+	- has managed to control guardians bc they are undead
+	- converted Guardians have a spell seal inside one of the eye cavities
-	- have to show them doing their job, first
+	- have to show guardians doing their job first
-	- evidence for gyrfalcon to find? numbers have decreased. response time slowed.
-	- and then one day they just don't show up
-- attributes of a corrupted protector
+- can maybe use Guardians to frame ppl - have them hang around Kingfisher?
+- Owl was testing her control over guardians some years ago - led to the fray wraith attack that killed Bluemoon's dad

 ## The Murder
 - Owl killed Gyrfalcon bc they got too close to finding out she's a false priest, and finding out abt her search for Nexida
 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
 	- ==Gyrfalcon became suspicious bc:
-		- reduced guards in the reservoirs
+		- guard schedule was shifted around in reservoirs so that there were gaps - gyrfalcon was able to fix
+		- number of guardians decreased, response time slowed
 		- found mentions of the Queen of Thieves?
-		- was investigating scattered monster/fray wraith/pirates/terrorist attacks on avizallo?  or things being stolen??
-			- food shipments arriving spoiled - city is undergoing rationing
-		- rocs for defense, trained using saltwood sap? owl leaking the secrets on how to overcome rocs to kevaran navy?
-			- let them shoot feathers/radiant damage
-			- rocs usually defend against wandering sea serpents and fray wraiths. notable exception was bluemoon's dad's death - this was also caused by owl. gyrfalcon investigated
 - Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
 		- Macaw accidentally left one of Orin's letters at the Rookery?
 Or the temple?